 Country/entity Uganda

 Region Africa (excl MENA)

-Agreement name Agreement on Implementation and Monitoring Mechanisms
+Agreement name Agreement on a Permanent Ceasefire

-Date 29 Feb 2008
+Date 23 Feb 2008

 Agreement status Multiparty signed/agreed

-Interim arrangement Yes
+Interim Yes

+arrangement

 Agreement/conflict Intrastate/intrastate conflict

+level

 Ugandan Conflicts (1970 -)

 Uganda has long experienced tensions along ethnic, religious and national lines.
 On independence in 1962, Ugandan politics were defined by smaller monarchies, among which the Southern Kingdom of Buganda dominated the national sphere.
 Resistance to this system was the campaign platform of the Uganda People's Congress (UPC) led by Milton Obote, who won the 1962 elections.
 Tension between the Buganda's ruler King Mutesa II and Obote with his then-ally Idi Amin, led to Obote changing the constitution, abolishing the monarchic system and thus, centralizing power.
 However, a split between Obote and Amin eventually led to a military coup d'état in 1970, which brought Amin the presidency where he instituted his genocidal regime.